pip12345/Compression/PROSE.md

 blablabla it's a recursive tree traversal algorithm and yeets everything into a map

+Now the tree is built, we need to be able to find the code for each character in the tree.
+As explained before the code for each character is the path traversed from the top tree root to a leaf.
+For this we use a recursive pathing function that will path through the tree.
+The function keeps passing a string to itself where it will add either a "0" or "1" to depending on whether it has taken a left or right turn at each node.

 ```c++
     void Tree::coding_table_from_node(Node *n, const std::string& code_recursive, std::map<char, std::string> &coding_table) {
         // If null, we've reached the end, break from recursion